wedeling/EasySurrogate/tutorials/L96_KMN/L96_QSN.md

 The first step is to generate the training data, by executing `python3 tests/lorenz96_kmn/lorenz96.py`.
 This will generate training pairs that are used in `tests/lorenz96_kmn/train_surrogate.py`.
 You will be asked for a location to store the data (HDF5 format).

-## Train the Quantized Softmax Network
+## Train the Kernel Mixture Network

 As explained in the general EasySurrogate tutorial (`tutorials/General`), we begin by creating a EasySurrogate campaign, and loading the training data: